Red Light Therapy for Mucoceles - Soothing Light Therapy

 What do you avoid when you have a mucocele?

-When you have a mucocele, avoid biting or chewing on it, as this can worsen or lead to infection.
+When you have a mucocele, avoid biting or chewing on it, as this can worsen it or lead to infection.
 Also, avoid spicy and acidic foods, as they tend to irritate the area and slow down healing.

 References